For Residency & Fellowship Programs

 Now being implemented at all U.S.-based general surgery programs

-EPAs are also in the early stages of development for the other ABS specialties, including vascular surgery, pediatric surgery, complex general surgical oncology, and surgical critical care, with plans to introduce this trainee assessment model to those specialty programs in the coming years as well.
+EPAs are also in the early stages of development for surgical critical care, with plans to introduce this trainee assessment model to in fall 2025.

 General Surgery Residency Program Pass Rates